GramGra07/RookieFtcRobotController24-25-FORK/README.md

 * Adds support for REV Robotics Driver Hub.
 * Adds fully custom userspace USB gamepad driver to Driver Station (see "Advanced Gamepad Features" menu in DS settings).
     * Allows gamepads to work on devices without native Linux kernel support (e.g. some Romanian Motorola devices).
-    * Allows the DS to read the unique serial number of each gamepad, enabling auto-recovery of dropped gamepads even if two gamepads of the same model drop. *(NOTE: unfortunately this does not apply to Etpark gamepads, because they do not have a unique serial)*.
+    * Allows the DS to read the unique serial number of each gamepad, enabling org.firstinspires.ftc.teamcode.auto-recovery of dropped gamepads even if two gamepads of the same model drop. *(NOTE: unfortunately this does not apply to Etpark gamepads, because they do not have a unique serial)*.
     * Reading the unique serial number also provides the ability to configure the DS to assign gamepads to a certain position by default (so no need to do start+a/b at all).
     * The LED ring on the Xbox360 gamepad and the RGB LED bar on the PS4 gamepad is used to indicate the driver position the gamepad is bound to.
     * The rumble motors on the Xbox360, PS4, and Etpark gamepads can be controlled from OpModes.